Jiang Wei: Sun Sheng's views

 The Jin dynasty historian Sun Sheng responded to Xi Zheng's comments on Jiang Wei as follows:

 "I disagree with Xi Zheng's view.
 Although scholar-officials may take different paths and have different goals, they should live by the four fundamental values of loyalty, filial piety, righteousness and integrity.
 Jiang Wei was originally from Wei yet he defected to Shu and betrayed his ruler for personal gain.
 Therefore, he was disloyal.
 He abandoned his family to lead a meaningless life.
 Therefore, he was unfilial.
 He also turned against his native state.
 Therefore, he was unrighteous.
 He lost battles but chose to live on.
 Therefore, he had no integrity.
 When he was in power, he failed to establish himself as a virtuous leader and instead brought untold suffering to the people by forcing them into a prolonged war to boost his personal glory.
 Although he was responsible for defending his state, he ended up provoking the enemy and lost his state.
 Therefore, he was neither wise nor courageous.
 Jiang Wei possessed not a single one of these six values.
 In reality, Jiang Wei was nothing more than a traitor to Wei and an incompetent head of government to Shu, yet Xi Zheng said he was worthy of serving as a role model.
 How absurd is that.
 Even though Jiang Wei may be studious, that is just a good habit rather than a praiseworthy virtue.
 That is no different from a robber taking his due share of the loot, and no different from Cheng Zheng pretending to be humble.
 (Note: According to the Zuo Zhuan, Cheng Zheng was a favorite official of Duke Ping of Jin.
 When an official of Zheng, Gongsun Hui, visited Jin on a goodwill trip in 549 BC, Cheng asked Gongsun, "How may I demote myself?"
 Gongsun could not answer the question.
 After his return to Zheng, Gongsun told Ran Ming about Cheng's question.
 Ran Ming told Gongsun, "This man is either dying or about to go into exile.
 If one becomes fearful due to his high position, and wishes to demote himself, he will naturally be able to attain a lower position which suits him.
 This lower position merely places him below others; what is there to ask about?
 Also, one who asks for demotion after attaining a high position is a wise man, and not someone like Cheng Zheng.
 I'm afraid he has exhibited signs of going into exile.
 Otherwise, he's become worried as he's about to die."
-After Cheng Zheng died the following year, Zichan was so impressed with Ran Ming that he asked Ran Ming how to govern a state. ([襄公二十四年]晋侯嬖程郑，使佐下军。郑行人公孙挥如晋聘。程郑问焉，曰：「敢问降阶何由？」子羽不能对。归以语然明，然明曰：「是将死矣。不然将亡。贵而知惧，惧而思降，乃得其阶，下人而已，又何问焉？且夫既登而求降阶者，知人也，不在程郑。其有亡衅乎？不然，其有惑疾，将死而忧也。」....[襄公二十五年]晋程郑卒。子产始知然明，问为政焉。对曰：「视民如子。见不仁者诛之，如鹰鸇之逐鸟雀也。」...)
-Zuo Zhuan, annals of Duke Xiang of Lu.)"
+After Cheng Zheng died the following year, Zichan was so impressed with Ran Ming that he asked Ran Ming how to govern a state.)"